 - N1.
 Members are expected to comply with agreed early resolutions and proposed, default or final decisions within 10 working days - N2.
-The compliance officer will have the final decision on whether the member has complied - N3.
+If the decision directs the agent to provide documents or information, the compliance team will send them to the complainant to check that they match the award: - If they do and all other awards are satisfied, the case will be closed - If the complainant disagrees, they must explain exactly why the documents or information is insufficient. • We will then investigate and decide whether we need to go back to member - N3.
+The compliance officer will have the final decision on whether the member has complied - N4.
 The parties may agree between themselves to an alternative timescale for compliance and our compliance officer will take this into account.
-The complainant does not have to accept longer than 10 working days for the member to comply - N4.
+The complainant does not have to accept longer than 10 working days for the member to comply - N5.
 If members do not comply, the case will progress to our disciplinary stage.
-More information can be found in the resources 'guides' section on our website: - N3.1 Section G of our Terms of Reference - N3.1 Our guide to Complying with our decisions
+More information can be found in the resources 'guides' section on our website: - N5.1 Section G of our Terms of Reference - N5.2 Our guide to Complying with our decisions